hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ## Creating a Firebase Project

-Now create a [Firebase](https://firebase.google.com) account.
-You can access it with your Google account
+You can access [Firebase](https://firebase.google.com) with your Google account.

 > **Firebase**: Google's Firebase is Backend-as-a-Service(BaaS), which makes us easy to add a back-end to our applications with some knowledge of server-side coding.

 We are going to use Firebase Realtime Database as a database for our Todo App.

 The **Firebase Realtime Database** is cloud-hosted.
 Data is stored as JSON and synchronized in real-time to every connected client.
-We can store and sync data across all clients in real-time and remains available when your app goes offline.
+We can store and sync **data** across all clients in real-time and remains available when your app goes offline.

-Open [Firebase](https://firebase.google.com); after signing in, click the `Go to console` on the top right corner.
+Open [Firebase](https://firebase.google.com); after signing in, click on `Go to console` on the top right corner.

 ![firebase.com](https://cloud-swc0vwpr0.vercel.app/2firebase.png)

 In your console, If you don't have any projects yet, it will be clean and empty.
-Click on Create project to add a new project.
+Click on `Create Project` to add a new project.

 ![Firebase console](https://cloud-swc0vwpr0.vercel.app/0firebase_console.png)